Manning Stainton Privacy and Fair Processing Policy

 d) Sharing your personal information with business partners and services providers when you apply for a product to help manage your product

-e) All stages and activities relevant to managing the product or service including enquiry, application, administration and management of accounts, illustrations, requests for transfers of equity, setting up/changing/removing guarantors
+e) All stages and activities relevant to managing the product or service including enquiry, application, administration and management of accounts, rental utility management companies, illustrations, requests for transfers of equity, setting up/changing/removing guarantors

 f) For some of our profiling and other automated decision making to decide whether to offer you a product and/or service, particular payment method and the price or terms of this